Select a route below for more information about shipping along that route:

 https://www.history.com/topics/us-states/massachusetts.
 Accessed March 12, 2020.

-Massachusetts has a total of 36,800 miles (59,200 km) of interstates and other highways in Massachusetts.
-There are good deal of interstate highway run through the state:
+Massachusetts has a total of 36,800 miles (59,200 km) of interstate and other highways in Massachusetts.
+There is a good deal of interstate highway run through the state:

 Other major interstates in Massachusetts include I-291, I-391, I-84, I-195, I-395, I-290, and I-190.
 Major non-interstate highways in Massachusetts include U.S. Routes 1, 3, 6, and 20, and state routes 2, 3, 9, 24, and 128.